own1t/react-facebook-clone/README.md

-## Facebook Clone Application with Google Auth
+## Facebook Clone Application with Google Auth and limited functionalities

 ### Built with ReactJS, Deployed with Firebase